The live animal exhibit trail and all hiking trails are OPEN every day! Squam Lake Cruises run daily.

 White-tailed deer exhibitWhite-tailed deer are found throughout New Hampshire.
 This exhibit addresses many of the adaptations that enable deer to outwit their predators and survive, and also emphasizes some of the natural conditions that limit the population of deer in New Hampshire.
 Most natural predators (wolves and mountain lions) were extirpated in New Hampshire by the turn of the nineteenth.
 The only remaining predators of white-tailed deer in New Hampshire are humans and also occasionally domestic dogs, coyotes, and bobcats.
 Observe the live white-tailed deer in this exhibit and learn about their habitat through hands-on activities.

 The female white-tailed deer was one year old when she arrived in 2018 after being found as a potential pet.
-The male arrived at one year old in 2012.
-He was a rehabilitated animal in Maine in 2011 but was too habituated to humans to survive.

 Red Barn